ermoseley/fitness_tracking/README_STREAMLIT.md

 ## Usage

+1. **First Time Setup**:
+   - Register a new account with a username and password
-1. **First Time Setup**: Upload your weight data CSV file in the Data Management page
+   - Upload your weight data CSV file in the Data Management page
-2. **Add Entries**: Use the Weight Tracking page to add new weight entries
+2. **Daily Use**:
+   - Login with your credentials
+   - Add new weight entries using the Add Entries page
+   - View your progress on the Dashboard
+3. **Analysis**:
-3. **View Analysis**: Check the Dashboard for overview metrics and trends
+   - Check the Weight Analysis page for detailed trends
-4. **Body Composition**: Set your height and upload LBM data for body fat analysis
+   - Set your height and upload LBM data for body fat analysis
-5. **Customize**: Adjust settings in the Settings page for different analysis parameters
+   - Customize settings in the Settings page
+4. **Data Management**:
+   - Export your data as CSV files
+   - Upload new data files to replace existing data

 ## Technical Details